 Whether you're craving a classic favorite or eager to explore new flavors, Dough Culture promises a taste of culinary excellence.
 Be sure to check out their special offers, including a 10% discount on Mondays.
 Visit Dough Culture at Canberra Plaza and experience the warmth and deliciousness that has made them a cherished bakery destination.

-Went in the morning to buy food for my family, but I noticed the shuttle was half open with a staff member inside.
+Went in the morning to buy food for my family, but I noticed the shuttle was half-open with a staff member inside.
 I went to ask if the store was open, and she just stared at me.
 I asked again, and she said in Chinese that the store was open.
 I waited to see if she would ask me to help open the shuttle or open it herself, but she just continued doing her own thing.
-I then noticed there weren’t any youtiao yet, so I wanted to ask if she could make some so I could purchase them.
+I then noticed there weren't any youtiao yet, so I wanted to ask if she could make some so I could purchase them.
 I tried to get her attention, but she seemed to glance at me and proceeded to ignore me.
-Terrible place.
-I didn’t manage to get her name, but she was a Chinese staff member who seemed really unhappy and unwilling to give basic service or replies.
+Terrible experience.
+I didn’t manage to get her name, but she was a Chinese staff member who seemed really unhappy and unwilling to provide basic service or responses.

 Positive Reviews